Skip Navigation

 Racial, Ethnic, and Gender Diversity on the Bench

 Currently, 17 states have female majorities on their supreme court benches.
-However, women remain underrepresented on state supreme courts: 4 states only have one woman state supreme court justice (Indiana, Louisiana, Mississippi, North Dakota), and the South Carolina Supreme Court has an all-male bench.
+However, women remain underrepresented on state supreme courts: 5 states only have one woman state supreme court justice (Indiana, Louisiana, Mississippi, North Dakota, and South Carolina).
 There are also no female judges on the Oklahoma Court of Criminal Appeals, the high court for criminal cases in the state.
 (The Oklahoma Supreme Court, which hears civil cases, has three female members.)
 The lack of female representation on the bench is particularly striking because as early as 1985, women made up 40 percent of law students.
 Women have outnumbered men in law schools since 2016.

 Women of color constitute 12 percent of all justices on state supreme court benches and 27 percent of female state supreme court justices.
 By contrast, women of color represent 20 percent of the total U.S. population, and 40 percent of women in the United States.